-The much-awaited Chhattisgarh Assembly Elections 2018 began with a great spring and the competition between the ruling party BJP and the opposition Congress began with a bang, also with a decision by the Election Commission (EC) of the two-phase polls for as many as 90 seats that happened today and the other to happen on November 20.
-While on one hand CM Raman Singh has stood up for the fourth-time, on the other hand there is Congress that has put in all of its efforts to gain a place and replace BJP’s 15 years of exile from power in the state.
+The much-awaited Chhattisgarh Assembly Elections 2018 happened with great spring and the competition between the ruling party BJP and the opposition Congress began with a bang, also with a decision by the Election Commission (EC) of the two-phase polls for as many as 90 seats that happened today and the other to happen on November 20.
+While on one hand CM Raman Singh has stood up for the fourth time, on the other hand, there is Congress that has put in all of its efforts to gain a place and replace BJP’s 15 years of exile from power in the state.

 If we go by the opinion polls that happened previously, a prediction came in where it was said that BJP has strong chances of winning it again in the 90-seat assembly.
 It is being expected that the party will gather some more seats this time and might get 50 out of 90, while on the other hand, the opposition Congress party’s seats might reduce from 39 to 30 this time and this has been predicted by India TV-CNX survey.